sric-language/sric/doc/doc-en/Start.md

 1. Search 'sric-language' in vscode marketplace, install it.
 2. Configure sricHome to point to the sric directory (the parent directory of bin).

+After configuring, restart VSCode.
+If features such as Go to Definition, Auto Completion, and Outline View are available, it means the configuration was successful.
+If you recompile the Sric source code, you need to close VSCode first.

 # Hello World

 1. Create an empty folder as the workspace